Juvenile Court Clerk’s Office

 - If one or both

-applicant(s) was previously married and divorced, applicant(s) must present
+applicant(s) was previously married and divorced, applicant(s) must

-the Court clerk and the embossed seal of that Court.
+signature of the Court clerk and the embossed seal of that Court.

 - Marriage License fee is